Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/04-NoC_Data_Movement_Comparison/README.md

 After the script completes, you can see the top-level block design by looking at the Diagram tab.
 Three more steps are required to generate the device image:
 1. Click on **Generate Block Design**
 2. Click on **Generate Device Image**
-3. Copy the resultant PDI file from `kmeans_project_vck190/kmeans_project_vck190.runs/impl_1/design_1_wrapper.pdi` to `../../pdi/vck190`.
+3. Copy the resultant Programmable Device Image (PDI) file from `kmeans_project_vck190/kmeans_project_vck190.runs/impl_1/design_1_wrapper.pdi` to `../../pdi/vck190`.
 4. Run **File->Export->Export Hardware...**  Select the option to **Include device image**, and otherwise use the default options.

 Generating the device image might require more than 12 hours to complete.
 Alternatively, use the pregenerated PDI file available on the web.
 Download the files from [here](https://www.xilinx.com/bin/public/openDownload?filename=XD024_binaries.tgz).
-Move the downloaded file to the top directory of this tutorial, and extract the contents there.
-If done correctly, the PDI file will be extracted to the `pdi/vck190` directory, and the ELF file will be extracted to `elf/vck190`.
+Move the downloaded file to the top directory of this tutorial and extract the contents there.
+If done correctly, the PDI file will be extracted to the `pdi/vck190` directory, and the Executable and Linkable Format (ELF) file will be extracted to `elf/vck190`.

 ## Compiling the Application
-Source code for the application that runs on the APU is provded in the `src/vck190` directory.
-To compile the application, complete the following steps:
+Source code for the application that runs on the APU is provided in the `src/vck190` directory.
+Complete the following steps to compile the application:
 ```bash
 cd build/elf
 xsct build_kmeans_app_vck190.tcl